 A range of strategies are employed, to ensure that the school meets the needs of these students.
 These include:

-- In-class support from specialist educational assistants in Maths, Science and the Humanities.
+In-class support from educational assistants in some Maths, Science, Humanities and Island Time classes.

 When a student is identified as having Special Educational Needs his or her name is placed on the school’s Individual Needs Register in one of the following categories:

 Level of Adjustment 1: subject teacher is responsible for ensuring student progress through differentiation of materials and assessments.

 Level of Adjustment 2: subject teachers and Individual Needs teachers liaise to establish appropriate programs of intervention.